 An Environmental Impact Statement for the project was on public exhibition from 15 November to 15 December 2017.

-In response to submissions received, and consideration of design complexities related to the Mehi-Gwydir floodplain, the project was divided in to two separate portions to allow environmental assessment to proceed for Phase 1 separately to a new consultation and assessment process for Phase 2.
+In response to submissions received, and consideration of design complexities related to the Mehi-Gwydir floodplain, the project was divided into two separate portions to allow environmental assessment to proceed for Phase 1 separately to a new consultation and assessment process for Phase 2.

 The amendment was introduced in the project's Submissions and Preferred Infrastructure Report (SPIR).